 Alcohol addiction, or alcoholism, as it is commonly referred to, describes the relationship between the individual and alcohol.
 The majority of people drink alcohol safely.
 They have a relationship with alcohol whereby, they will drink within recommended limits, stop when they have had enough, and generally drink appropriately and sensibly.

 Alcohol addiction looks a lot different to this!
-Alcohol addiction is a biopsychosocial condition.
+Alcohol addiction is a biopsychosocial condition which often requires treatment in an alcohol rehab.
 This means that there are biological factors, psychological factors and social factors.
 People develop addictions for a whole range of reasons and there is not one simple cause (unfortunately).

 Alcoholism is a chronic, and often progressive illness which manifests in a variety of symptoms.
 Although over 24% of the UK drink more than the recommended amounts, clearly 24% of people are not an alcoholic.
 In the UK, 600,000 people meet the criteria for alcoholism.
 500,000 of them have never sought help.

 Unlike many other conditions or illnesses, those that suffer from alcoholism will have varying degrees of denial.
 Denial often prevents the alcoholic from seeing the reality and severity of their problem.
 Friends and families find this particularly difficult as they feel they are being lied to and manipulated.

 Symptoms can include:

 - Being unable to control the amount of alcohol consumed